-The specific job for which the participant is being trained to perform must be with a B.C. employer.
+Employers must intend to hire or continue to employ participants in B.C.
 Participants must be Canadian citizens, permanent residents, or persons protected under the Immigration and Refugee Protection Act (Canada), who are legally allowed to work in Canada at the time of application.

 Are family members of employers eligible?

 As stewards of public funds, the program must ensure there are no real or perceived conflicts of interest between an employer and the choice of participant.
 Please refer to Appendix D of the ETG Eligibility Criteria for examples of situations where the ETG may determine there is a real or perceived conflict of interest.
 If you believe a conflict may exist, please contact ETG@gov.bc.ca before you submit an application.

 Back to top

 Training has already started.
 Can I still apply?